 - 52. Chromatograms must be examined by the analyst and the baseline fitting checked and adjusted, as required.
 Where interfering or tailing peaks are present, a consistent approach must be adopted for the positioning of the baseline.
 Peak height or peak area data may be used; whichever yields the more accurate and repeatable results. - 53.
-Unless biosensor detection is employed, calibration by mixed isomer (or similar) standards may utilise summed peak areas, summed peak heights, or measurement of a single component, whichever is the more accurate.
+Calibration by mixed isomer (or similar) standards may utilise summed peak areas, summed peak heights, or measurement of a single component, whichever is the more accurate.